AkmelSyed/Naive-Bayes/README.md

-# ML-Algorithms
+# Naive Bayes
-ML algorithms from scratch
+Naive Bayes algorithms from scratch in Python